dawnbreaks/mysql2redis/README.md

    When you use redis to cache data only(not persistent), you will face the issue that how to sync the newly modified data from mysql to the redis cache?
-This project aims provide a high performance redis udf to solve this issue.
+This project aims to provide a high performance and stable redis udf to solve this issue.

 ## dependencies
    please download the dependencies below and compile/install it properly :